DomingoGS/odin-recipes/README.md

 This is a basic recipes website created for practicing the basic html knowledge I have acquired up to this point from The Odin Project lessons.

-When finished, I should have learned how to correctly use the following HTML tags:
+I have created the page using only the following HTML tags:

- - !DOCTYPE, html, meta, title, head, body, h1... (headings), p, a, ul and li.
+ - !DOCTYPE, html, head, meta, title, body, h1... (various levels of headings), img, p, a, ul, ol and li.

+ No styling has been applied.